kamel78/efficient-rust-pairings/README.md

 Feel free to comment, correct, or propose any additional updates to this code.
 Your comments are welcome at kamel_mh@yahoo.fr.

+ps: for Python community, a replic of this library is already implemented in python and can be found here : https://github.com/kamel78/pairings-python.

+## Author

 FARAOUN Kamel Mohamed.

+UDL-University.

 ## References